 The Student Response Tool is a formative assessment tool that will allow you to embed quick, direct measures of learning into lectures, workshops, trainings, and other learning experiences.
 With the Student Response System, you can create a short quiz that students respond to on their mobile device, tablet, or laptop.
 Results are viewable instantly, allowing you to get a climate reading on how well students are learning, make adjustments to the content or teaching style of your lesson right away, provide students with feedback on their understanding, and offer an engaging opening for conversation.
 If you’ve ever led a learning experience and wondered if you’re getting through, the Student Response System is an opportunity to engage in formative assessment with easy-to-use technology.

 Note: As outlined above, the SRS tool is intended for quick, on-the-spot data collection and review.
 For longer or more in-depth assessments, which may require more detailed analysis or comparison to past data, we recommend using our Baseline survey tools instead.
 Feel free to reach out to your Baseline Support Specialist with any questions about which tool is best for your assessment needs.

 How It Works

-Respondents can connect with your SRS session either by visiting the URL srs.campuslabs.com or by downloading the free app Campus Labs Respond in the Apple App Store.
+Respondents can connect with your SRS session either by visiting the URL srs.campuslabs.com.
 To connect, they’ll need to enter their name and your Connect ID number.